Charles Patrick Davis, MD, PhD

-A risk factor is any debilitating disease process, especially diseases that can yield compromised blood flow to tissue; the classic example is the patient with uncontrolled diabetes and foot ulcers where dirt or debris can easily reach compromised tissue.
-Patients with burns, malignancies, immunodepressed patients, patients with a splenectomy, and people with wounds (usually severe) that have been contaminated with soil or environmental water are at higher risk to get mucormycosis.
+A risk factor is any debilitating disease process, especially diseases that can yield compromised blood flow to tissue.
+The classic example is the patient with uncontrolled diabetes and foot ulcers where dirt or debris can easily reach compromised tissue.
+Patients with burns, malignancies, immunocompromised patients, patients with a splenectomy, and people with wounds (usually severe) that have been contaminated with soil or environmental water are at higher risk to get mucormycosis.
 Consequently, people injured in environmental disasters are, as a group, at high risk for this infection.

 Find out what women really need.